Benefits of nuts & seeds

 Incredibly versatile, almonds are available raw for snacking, ground for gluten-free baking, or in slivers and flakes for tossing into salads or over fruit salad and yoghurt.
 A 30g serving provides more than 70 per cent of your daily vitamin E requirements for heart health and antioxidant activity.

-TIP: Sprinkle flaked almonds on fruit and no-fat Greek yoghurt.
-Yum!
+Tip: Sprinkle flaked almonds on fruit and no-fat Greek yoghurt.

 From the heart of the Amazon rainforest, Brazil nuts are typically harvested from wild trees.
 They’re the richest dietary source of selenium – a powerful antioxidant important for the immune system.
 Just two Brazil nuts provide an adult’s recommended daily requirements.
 Get cracking!